exasol/public-knowledgebase/Database-Features/using-scripts-to-replace-granting-users-special-privileges.md

 When concluding your development testing, be sure and execute either "DROP USER JOHN CASCADE " or "REVOKE IMPERSONATION ON SYS FROM JOHN".
 Otherwise, you have a gaping security issue in your development region.

-We hope you find this article informative if not interesting.
-Please feel free to post comments or questions about this article.
-It is a lot of content and we wish to have *your input* to improve our community's articles.

 ## Additional References